You Support This Site

 that doesn't involve any physical vehicle or object.

-kind of force is projected that allows someone somewhere to manipulate
+Instead some kind of force is projected that allows someone somewhere to manipulate

 humans on the genetic level and create a humanoid variant loyal